harrysolovay/Liminal/docs/quickstart.md

 ## Basic Example

-Let's generate a character with superpowers according to the following shape:
+Let's say we're generating a superhero story.
+Let's create a type with which we can generate character super-abled characters (`Supe`s):

 ```ts twoslash
 import { ResponseFormat, T } from "structured-outputs"